 When it is time for your scan, we get you to lie up on the MRI bed.
-We place a type of camera called a coil on the part of your body we want to take pictures of.
+So that we can take pictures in time with your heart beating, we will put some ECG stickers and wires onto your chest which show us your heartbeat during the scan.
+Some soft foam cushions are laid over your chest; these are part of the cameras that take your pictures.
 The scanner is very loud so you will wear earplugs and headphones.
 We will slide you into the middle of the machine.
 You do not feel anything when the pictures are being taken and you can hold a buzzer that lets you talk to us if you need to.
 The adult you bring with you can stay during the scan.
 You can watch a DVD or listen to the radio whilst being scanned.

 It is really important that you stay still.
-We might ask you to hold your breath for some pictures but these are short and fairly easy.
-Don't worry, we will tell you if you need to do this.
+We will ask you to hold your breath lots of times but these are short and fairly easy.
+Don't worry, we will tell you when you need to do this.

-If the Doctors want us to use the contrast dye to make the pictures clearer, this will go in through your cannula towards the end of the scan.
+If the Doctors want us to use the contrast dye to see some structures more clearly, this will go in through a cannula towards the end of the scan.